 MIT recognizes that this situation can occur both within and outside of MITs own community of staff and students and we support any student or staff who is impacted by family violence by giving them access to professional counselling and other support necessary to assist the victim to be in a secure and caring environment.

-The carriage of this direction is forged by the members of the Executive Management Team with members representing both genders who have a commitment to reducing violence against women.
+The carriage of this direction is forged by the members of the Executive Management Team with members representing both genders who have a commitment to ending violence against women.

 MIT also urges students and staff to engage in the White Ribbon program via the following measures: